Abhijit-333/Abhijit-333/README.md

 ---

 ## 🚀 About Me
-- 🔭 Currently researching **3D Reconstruction & Generative AI models** at Fraunhofer IPM (Master Thesis)
+- 🔭 Finished Master Thesis with focus on **3D Reconstruction & Generative AI models** at Fraunhofer IPM
 - 🌱 3+ years of experience in **Python, Machine Learning, and Computer Vision**
 - 🏆 Awarded *Innovator and Collaborator Trophy* at Dassault Systèmes for leadership and technical excellence
 - 💬 Ask me about: Computer Vision, Deep Learning (PyTorch), 3D Data Processing, QA Automation